 What is an Expungement?

-While this seals your court record from public checks, your arrest record remains on file with the OSBI.
-However, a 991c does remove your files from the Oklahoma State Courts Network (OSCN) and ODCR websites, and your OSCN background check will reveal record that says you pled not guilty and your case was dismissed.
+A 991c expungement removes your files from the Oklahoma State Courts Network (OSCN) and ODCR websites.
+Your OSCN background check will reveal a record that says you pled not guilty and your case was dismissed.

 Criteria for Qualifying